The National Library of Israel – Visitors Guide

 There are paid parking places (blue and white curbs) along Kaplan and Ruppin Streets (and there are entrances to the library from those streets).
 However, there are not many parking places along the street, and later in the day, it is hard to find parking.

 We visited it after a tour of the National Campus for the Archaeology of Israel.
 During that visit, we parked at the Israel Museum.
-Our tour was on Sunday, and the Israel Museum is closed on Sunday.
+Our tour was on Sunday, and the Israel Museum is closed on Sundays.
 Thus, you could park for free (and there were plenty of empty spaces).

 Tours

-There are many different tours in the library, including general public tours, self-guided tours, and others.
+The library offers a variety of tours, including general public tours, self-guided tours, and others.
 You can find additional information about tours and events at the official site.

 Notes: